 Allan H. Meltzer, Carnegie Mellon University and Hoover Institution

-Allan H. Meltzer is the Allan Meltzer University Professor of Political Economy at Carnegie Mellon University, Distinguished Visiting Fellow of the Hoover Institution, and author of A History of the Federal Reserve (University of Chicago Press, 2003 and 2009).
+Mr. Meltzer, a professor of political economy at Carnegie Mellon University and a visiting fellow at Stanford University's Hoover Institution, is the author of A History of the Federal Reserve (University of Chicago Press, 2003, 2009).

 Interested in real economic insights?
 Want to stay ahead of the competition?
 Each weekday morning, e21 delivers a short email that includes e21 exclusive commentaries and the latest market news and updates from Washington.
 Sign up for the e21 Morning eBrief.